 5. How Long is the Museum Tour?

-The tour provides a very personal look at Marley’s life and the history and philosophy of his music.
-The one-hour tour contains details of Bob Marley’s life after he relocated “uptown.”
-For guests with foldable wheelchairs and walkers, the museum is slightly handicap friendly.
+The one-hour tour provides a very personal look at Marley’s life and the history and philosophy of his music.
+It contains details of Bob Marley’s life after he relocated “uptown.”
+The museum is slightly handicap friendly for guests with foldable wheelchairs and walkers.

 The house is a two-story building with narrow stairs.
-There are three restrooms in the museum, so you won’t have to worry if you need to use them.
-We recommend dressing comfortably and wearing walking shoes so your feet don’t hurt in the middle of the tour.
+The museum has three restrooms, so you won’t have to worry if you need to use them.
+We recommend dressing comfortably and wearing walking shoes so your feet don’t hurt during the tour.

 The most important thing to remember is that Jamaica is a tropical destination, so bring insect repellent, sunscreen, and a large bottle of water to keep you hydrated throughout the tour.